Covid-19 cases could explode after Labor Day: It's up to us to stop it - KESQ

 “That’s what Covid-19 is like.
 You open up glitter in Millinocket and next thing you know you are finding traces of it at a jail complex in York County.
 It’s just emblematic of how quickly, silently and efficiently it can spread.”

-“A woman who never even attended the wedding or the reception but simply interacted with someone else who did attend … lost her life to this virus,” said Maine Governor Janet Mills.
+“A woman who never even attended the wedding or the reception but simply interacted with someone else who did attend … lost her life to this virus,” said Maine Governor Janet Mills after the first death.

 “One person, one contact can light a match and spark a fire that we may be unable to put out.”